evo-biomech/replicAnt/README.md

 <img src=docs/figures/Fig_1_dark.png#gh-dark-mode-only >
 <img src=docs/figures/Fig_1_bright.png#gh-light-mode-only >

-**FARTS** produces procedurally generated and richly annotated image samples from 3D models of arthropod specimens, which form the basis of a wide range of computer vision applications. (**a**) The input to the FARTS pipeline are digital 3D models, which we generated with the [open-source photogrammetry platform - scAnt](https://github.com/evo-biomech/scAnt).
+**replicAnt** produces procedurally generated and richly annotated image samples from 3D models of arthropod specimens, which form the basis of a wide range of computer vision applications. (**a**) The input to the replicAnt pipeline are digital 3D models, which we generated with the [open-source photogrammetry platform - scAnt](https://github.com/evo-biomech/scAnt).
 Each model comprises a (**b**) textured mesh, (**c**) an armature which provides control over animal pose, and (**d**) a low-polygonal collision mesh to control the interaction of the model with objects in its environment.